Healthy living Hot weather: risks and preventive measures

 What should be done for people with heat cramp?

 Painful muscle cramps, often following severe physical exertion in hot weather, are indications of heat cramp.
-They occur mostly in the legs and abdomen, sometimes several hours later.
+The cramps usually occur in the arms and legs, but can also occur in the lower abdomen.
+The cramps sometimes only begin after several hours.
+Heat cramps may also be an indication of heat exhaustion.

 First aid

-People with heat cramp should rest in a cool location, carefully stretch and massage the muscles affected and drink beverages containing salt to restore electrolyte levels.
+People with heat cramp should rest in a cool location, carefully stretch and massage the muscles affected and drink plenty of fluids to restore electrolyte levels.
+If the muscle cramps last longer than one hour, a doctor should be consulted.

 What should be done for people with heat exhaustion?

-Physical exertion at high temperatures, and severe sweating, cause a sharp drop in fluid and electrolyte levels and can increase the likelihood of heat exhaustion.
-Indications of heat exhaustion include debility, indisposition, dizziness, headache, increased sweating, severe thirst and later on dry, pale, cool skin, body temperature of up to 40°C and low blood pressure.
+Physical exertion at high temperatures and severe sweating cause a sharp drop in fluid and electrolyte levels and can increase the likelihood of heat exhaustion.
+Symptoms include severe thirst, weakness, cold and damp skin, circulatory problems (such as a high pulse and low blood pressure), fast but shallow breathing, loss of appetite, nausea, dizziness and lethargy.

 First aid